bdevos/rss-to-email/README.md

 ## Screenshot

-Below is a sample of how the [Daring Fireball](https://daringfireball.net/) updates use custom styling and my own blog has the default style.
+Below is a screenshot of how the [Daring Fireball](https://daringfireball.net/) updates use custom styling and my own blog has the default style.

 ![Example of the email](screenshot.png)